billpg/HashBack/README.md

 This document is Copyright William Godfrey, 2023.
 You may use its contents under the terms of the Creative-Commons Attribution license.

+(Note, a version tagged as ["CRTE-PUBLIC-DRAFT-2"](https://github.com/billpg/CrossRequestTokenExchange/tree/old_main) was accidentally pushed to main before it was ready.
+The next public draft will be version 3 to avoid confusion.
+Please consider this draft as the current.)

 ## The elevator pitch.

 Alice and Bob are both normal web servers.